loathengine/Empirical-Percision/README.md

 ***

-## Comparing Extreme Spread
+## Comparing Extreme Spread (Group size)

 Extreme Spread (ES) measures the distance between the two furthest shots, analyzing only the two worst shots.
-Relying solely on small groups or excluding outliers introduces bias, which may benefit promotional efforts but undermine objective testing.
-Every recorded shot enhances the dataset’s integrity.
+This is a less useful form of analysis.
+If you are printing 3-shot groups, there is no other data to derive from the group.
+If you are printing 20-shot groups, there are significantly more tools that make use of EVERY shot.

 ES remains useful for diagnosing significant malfunctions.
 For instance, a $7,000 rifle advertised as sub-0.5 MOA yielding a 6-inch ES after three shots suggests issues such as unsecured optics or defective ammunition, requiring no further testing to identify a problem.
+It should be understood that if the group is "bad" there is no reason to continue testing unless you just want to prove how bad the group is.
+Example case might be where you print a 6 in group at 100 yards.
+The single variable you change is scope rings.
+You return to test, and the first 3 shots are 5 inches.
+No point wasting shots, three shots is enough to prove that changing the scope rings didn't turn it from a 6moa system to a .5moa system.

-**Mean Radius (MR)** offers a more thorough assessment by averaging the distance of each shot from the group’s center, rather than focusing on extremes.
-For example, a 3-shot group with a 0.98-inch ES compared to a 10-shot group with the same ES intuitively differs in quality; MR quantifies this distinction.
-However, small samples (e.g., 3 or 10 shots) limit the applicability of the Law of Large Numbers.
-A minimum of 20 shots is recommended for dependable results.
+**Mean Radius (MR)** (MR) calculation involves determining the group center, measuring each shot’s distance using the formula $\sqrt{((x_2 - x_1)^2 + (y_2 - y_1)^2)}$, and computing the average.
+Dont panic, modern technology simplifies this process.
+MR offers a more thorough assessment by averaging the distance of each shot from the group’s center, rather than focusing on the two most extreme shots.
+When using ES you might be tempted to exclude a "flier" because you realize that one data point is VERY significant to the results.
+In using MR any "fleir" is much less significant becuse MR uses averaging... and that's the point.

-MR calculation involves determining the group center, measuring each shot’s distance using the formula $\sqrt{((x_2 - x_1)^2 + (y_2 - y_1)^2)}$, and computing the average.
-Modern technology simplifies this process.

-***

-## Establishing a Baseline

-### Cost Considerations
-Precision shooting entails significant expense, and this methodology increases initial costs.
-A 20-shot baseline may require $20 to $50 in ammunition, depending on caliber.
-However, this investment reduces long-term inefficiencies by minimizing reliance on untested modifications.

-### Data Collection Protocol
-A baseline represents the rifle system’s performance before alterations.
-Conduct testing in a controlled environment, such as an indoor range with a bench rest, to minimize variables.
-I utilize a rest on an ammunition shelf at an indoor facility, acknowledging its limitations.
-Control measurable factors (e.g., wind, shooter position) and document uncontrollable variables (e.g., humidity, barrel temperature).

-Record each shot’s horizontal (X) and vertical (Y) distance from the point of aim.
-Positioning impacts above and to the right of the point of aim eliminates negative values.
-Shots are fired, targets preserved, and measurements taken later using calipers.
-Limit shots per target to maintain clarity.

-### Sample Size Guidance
-A minimum of twinty shots is advised.
-Statistical precision emerges around 30 shots and remains consistent beyond 50.
-Based on experience, 20 shots suffice for our purpose, especially compared to 3/5 shot groups.
-There's no universally "magic" number for a minimum number of shots.

-With a very small sample, it's hard to get a sense of the true variability within the population.
-A few extreme data points (outliers) can disproportionately influence the results, leading to a misleading picture.
-An outlier could be a 3 shot group through the same hole.
-While always possible, it might be improbable to repeat often.

-A larger sample helps to "smooth out" these individual variations and provides a more stable estimate of the population's characteristics (mean, standard deviation, etc.).

-Practical Considerations

-As shooters, we face constraints of time, money, and resources.
-While larger samples are generally better, there's a point of diminishing returns where the additional precision gained from a slightly larger sample doesn't justify the increased cost and effort.
-Twenty (or thirty) is often seen as a minimal point where some reasonable statistical analysis can begin to be performed.

-Important Caveats:

-The variability of the population: If the population is very homogeneous (little variation), a smaller sample might suffice.
-If it's highly heterogeneous, you'll need a larger sample.

-The expected effect size: If you anticipate a small but important effect, you'll need a much larger sample to detect it statistically.

-Underpowered Studies: Relying solely on a small "minimum" like 20 without proper power analysis can lead to "underpowered" studies.
-These studies might fail to detect real effects, leading to false negative conclusions (Type II errors) and a waste of research effort.
-In other words, its better to shoot 20 and be sure than to shoot 10 and not have a statistical conclusion.

 ***